Adnanshaikh40605/backend/DEPLOYMENT_GUIDE.md

 - Check Vercel build logs for any errors
 - Verify API URLs are correctly configured
 - Check browser console for CORS errors
+- Make sure environment variables are properly set in Vercel

 ### CORS Issues
 - Ensure `CORS_ALLOWED_ORIGINS` includes your frontend URL
 - Verify `CSRF_TRUSTED_ORIGINS` is properly configured
 - Check that your frontend is sending the correct headers

+### Environment Variable Issues
+- Make sure you've set the environment variables in the Vercel dashboard
+- If using a custom domain, include it in the CORS settings
+- Don't use placeholders in your code; rely on the environment variables

 ## Maintenance